Blackberry has no immediate plans to crack 'sensitive' China market

 Questions about Blackberry's China strategy resurfaced last month after Chen told reporters that China was "too big a market to ignore" and that he was actively considering how to tackle a country in which Blackberry maintains a skeleton staff.

-Blackberry shares have also fluctuated in recent weeks on rumors of a potential acquisition offer from Chinese hardware giant Lenovo Group Ltd.
+Blackberry shares have also fluctuated in recent weeks on rumours of a potential acquisition offer from Chinese hardware giant Lenovo Group Ltd.

 Chen, a Hong Kong native who made his name turning around software firm Sybase during the 2000s, said he had met with Chinese government officials, investors and telecom carriers in Beijing.
 He also said he held informal meetings with executives from Lenovo and smartphone makers Xiaomi and HTC Corp.